-Manual Keselamatan dan Kesihatan Pekerjaan, Universiti Malaya
+Manual Keselamatan & Kesihatan Pekerjaan dan Alam Sekitar, Universiti Malaya

 The University has a statutory obligation to comply with the safety requirements and you, as a student, have a duty to abide by the regulations.
 The following notes are to guide you in good laboratory practice and to familiarize yourself with the safety aspects of your laboratory work.